Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 Take the EE elective course BEE 484 Sensors and Sensor Systems

+#### C++
+This is a critical part of embedded electronics and is the industry standard for firmware across many domains.

+Take the CSS 142/143 C++ track of classes instead of the CSS 132/133 course track when fulfilling your degree's programming requirements.

 ### Core Software Tools
-Three core software used in Electronics Engineering are Python, C++, and MATLAB.
+Core software used in Electronics Engineering are Python and MATLAB.
 They serve different but important purposes.

 #### Python
 This is a generic tool for modern electronics labs, widely used to automate testing and analyze data.

 Enroll in the free "Automate the Boring Stuff with Python" curriculum to learn script automation, then practice data visualization using the Matplotlib and NumPy libraries to present your electrical test results.

-#### C++
-This is a critical part of embedded electronics and is the industry standard for firmware across many domains.

-Take the CSS 142/143 C++ track of classes instead of CSS 132/133 when fulfilling your degree's programming requirements.

 #### MATLAB
 This is used in engineering simulation.
 Simulink provides graphical modeling of complex electronic systems while specialized toolboxes within MATLAB can be used for power electronics, control systems, and antenna design.